 There’s no greater disappointment than coming face to face with a “no dogs allowed” sign at a new found beach or park.
 Your hopes of running carefree through the sand with your pooch by your side or watching your dog joyfully chase a Frisbee on a sunny day are shattered before you can even get out of the car.
 And so the age-old question lives on… why is my dog not allowed here?
 If you are a responsible dog owner with a well-trained pup, why are you banned from accessing public places like beaches and parks?
-The true answer is hidden beneath layers of bureaucratic jargon and policies so we’ll keep it simple: poop.
+The true answer is hidden beneath layers of bureaucratic jargon and long winded policies so we’ll keep it simple: poop.

 Depending on your DNA and gag reflex, picking up poop is either a simple task or the worst part of walking your dog.
 If you’re someone who falls into the latter category, let us convince you why picking up after your dog is an essential part of being a good P.E.T. parent.

 If you have a dog that likes to pick up after themselves or their canine siblings by eating poop, you know how gross it can be.
 While poop eating can stem from a poor diet or a lack of specific nutrients, studies have shown that it may also be predisposed in your dog’s nature to eat feces.
 No matter why your dog does it, the best way to combat poop eating is simply to clean up after your dog.
 If there is no poop to eat, your dog can’t eat any poop!